 Quality Care for First Choice Members

-Quality: our focus is on the care you receive
+Quality: Our focus is on the care you receive.

-First ChoiceSM by Select Health has served South Carolina as the top-rated Medicaid health plan since 2010 in our mission to help our members get care, stay well, and build healthy communities.
-The Quality Improvement (QI) program at First Choice supports this mission by working to improve the health care and services we provide you and your family.
+First ChoiceSM by Select Health of South Carolina is the state’s first-established and largest Medicaid plan, serving more than 420,000 members across all 46 counties.
+First Choice is most preferred by Medicaid beneficiaries and top rated by providers.* Our mission is to help people get care, stay well, and build healthy communities with a concern for those especially in need.
+The Quality Improvement (QI) program at First Choice supports this mission by working diligently to improve the health care and services we provide plan members and their families.

 The goal of the QI program is to improve the quality and safety of physical and behavioral health care of our members.
 First Choice strives to provide access to overall health care that is safe, timely, effective, and patient-focused.
-We look at health areas like well visits, mammograms, disease management screenings and control, hospital stays, and access to health care when members get care when sick.
+We look at health areas like well visits, mammograms, disease management screenings and control, medication management, hospital stays, and access to health care when members get sick.
 Our QI work is often behind the scenes, but you can also find us out in the community connecting with our members.

 We do things like:

-- Review the quality of care from First Choice providers to make sure our members receive optimal care from our network providers.
+- Review the quality of care from First Choice providers to help make sure our members receive optimal care from our network providers.

 - Look into concerns when we get reports from members who think they were not given proper care.
-Our members can contact our Member Services Department at 1-888-276-2020 to report quality of care or access concerns.
+Our members can contact our Member Services department at 1-888-276-2020 to report quality of care or access concerns.